digiampietro/myrootfs/README.md

    2.6.10 is known to have with the Mainstone board;

- * QEMU is able, emulating the Mainstone board, to successfully boot the unmodified original kernel and original root file systems;
+ * QEMU is able, emulating the Mainstone board, to successfully boot the unmodified original kernel and original root file system;

  * The applications we are interested in crash in QEMU, because of missing, special purpose devices, on the emulated board;